FansDB/docs/docs/networks.md

     - [x] Have to be individual creator focused.
         * The creator is the primary producer and participant in the content.
         * Not produced by a professional porn studio.
-        * Features real life people, not drawn, animated, rendered or generated.
+        * Features real-life people, not drawn, animated, rendered or generated.
     - [x] Have to be focused on original content.
     - [x] Does not offer clips or full scenes from professional porn studios.